electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-5. If you want, delete your factory fixture firmware Project and the source files in this directory.
+5. If you want, delete your fixture firmware project and the source files in this directory.
 The impCentral API entities will not be deleted; you may keep the source files in your version control or software configuration management tool.

 ```
 > impt project delete --files